-2.4.3.
+- 1.2.
 A model identifier that positively identifies the pattern or design of the device.
 The model identifier shall be prefaced by the word "Model," "Type," or "Pattern."
-These terms may be followed by the word "Number" or an abbreviation of that word.

-1.2.1.
-The abbreviation for the word "Number" shall, as a minimum, begin with the \Box Yes \Box No \Box No letter "N" (e.g., No or No.)
+These terms may be followed by the word "Number" or an abbreviation of that word. - 1.2.1.
+The abbreviation for the word "Number" shall, as a minimum, begin with the \Box Yes \Box No \Box No letter "N" (e.g., No or No.) 1.2.2.

-1.2.2.
 The abbreviation for the word "Model" shall be "Mod" or "Mod."
 Prefix lettering may be initial capitals, all capitals, or all lower case.
-Yes No No Code F Reference :: G-S.1. (c) 2.4.3. for equipment with no moving or electronic component parts and not built for a software-based devices software, a non-repetitive serial number.
+Yes 🗌 No 🗌 No Code l Reference : G-S.1. (c) 1.3. or equipment with no moving or electronic component parts and not built for software-based devices software, a non-repetitive serial number.
 1.3.1.
 The serial number shall be prefaced by the words "Serial Number" or an abbreviation, or a symbol, that clearly identifies the number as the required serial number.
-Yes No No 1.3.2.
+Yes 🗌 No 🗌 No 1.3.2.
 Abbreviations for the word "Serial" shall, as a minimum, begin with the letter "S," and abbreviations for the word "Number" shall, as a minimum, begin with the letter "N" (e.g., S/N, SN, Ser.
-No, and S No.) Yes No No Code F Reference :: G-S.1. (d) pr-purpose, software based devices and all software-based devices (or nufactured as of January 1, 2022: 2.4.3. ŧT he cu rrent software version designation.
+No, and S No.) Yes 🗌 No 🗌 No Code l Reference : G-S.1. (d) or-purpose, software based devices and all software-based devices (or nufactured as of January 1, 2022: 1.4. ŧT he cur rent software version designation.
 1.4.1.
-The version or revision identifier shall be prefaced by the word "Version" or "Revision" as appropriate and either word may be followed by the word "Number."
-Yes No No If the equipment is capable of displaying the version or revision identifier but is unable to meet the formatting requirement, through the NTEP type evaluation process, other options may be deemed acceptable and described in the CC.
+The version or revision identifier shall be prefaced by the word "Version" or "Revision" as appropriate and either word may be followed by the word "Number." 🗌 Yes 🗌 No 🗌 No If the equipment is capable of displaying the version or revision identifier but is unable to meet the formatting requirement, through the NTEP type evaluation process, other options may be deemed acceptable and described in the CC.
 If this option is used, describe the option below: 1.4.2.
 The version or revision identifier shall be continuously displayed or be accessible via the display.
 Instructions for displaying the version or revision identifier shall be described in the CC.
 As an alternative, permanently marking the version or revision identifier shall be acceptable providing the device does not always have an integral interface to communicate the version or revision identifier.
-If this option is used, describe the option below: ☐ Yes ☐ No ☐ No
+Yes 🗌 No 🗌 No If this option is used, describe the option below: